-We come the long way from the prehistoric times when colored berries were the only source of lip decoration.
-Now, modern day industry have produces standardized set of ingredients that are used in all the modern brands.
+We come a long way from prehistoric times when colored berries were the only source of lip decoration.
+Now, modern-day industry has produced a standardized set of ingredients that are used in all modern brands.
 One brand may differ from another with some additional substances, but let’s cover the main ingredients first.

 - Wax – The main ingredient of every lipstick is wax, which gives the lipstick base that is easily applied to the lips.
-Most commonly used types are beeswax, candelillaand carnauba wax.
-The last of them, carnauba wax, is extracted from the leaves of the Brazilian wax trees, making it more expensive than first two types.
+The most commonly used types are beeswax, candelilla and carnauba wax.
+The last of them, carnauba wax, is extracted from the leaves of the Brazilian wax trees, making it more expensive than the first two types.

 - Oil – More than 60% of the lipstick weight is reserved for the very important oils.
 The most commonly used types are vegetable oil, castor oil, lanolin oil, mineral oil and even cocoa butter.

-- Pigment – Lipsticks come in incredible variety of colors, and pigments are the substance that allows them to gain every shade of color imaginable.
-Women have incredible preference to even subtle color shades, which is forcing the manufacturers to produce lipsticks in wide variety of colors.
+- Pigment – Lipsticks come in an incredible variety of colors, and pigments are the substance that allows them to gain every shade of color imaginable.
+Women have an incredible preference for even subtle color shades, which is forcing manufacturers to produce lipsticks in a wide variety of colors.

 - Alcohol – This ingredient is used as a solvent for the wax and oils.

-- Fragrance – Oils, waxes, pigments, and other ingredients that are present in the lipstick can sometimes emit their own smell, so many manufacturers add little fragrance to make it peasant to the nose.
+- Fragrance – Oils, waxes, pigments, and other ingredients that are present in the lipstick can sometimes emit their own smell, so many manufacturers add a little fragrance to make it pleasant to the nose.

 - Many lipstick brands use lead as one of their ingredients.
 Even though lead can be very harmful if ingested, regularity bodies of many countries limit the use of this element with strict rules.